-The importance of branding in healthcare is growing.
+The importance of clinic branding in healthcare is growing.
 Having a strong brand means having a competitive advantage in the overly saturated healthcare market.
 This, in turn, leads to the acquisition of more patients and higher revenue.

 In this post, you’ll discover what a brand is, what it consists of, why your brand is crucial for your healthcare business, and how to build a powerful brand for your clinic.

 What is a brand?

 A brand is the set of expectations, memories, stories and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.

 Let's start with defining what a brand is.
 A brand is the way a product or service is perceived by consumers.
 It’s not only about a logo and a name.
 It’s also about recognizable emotions and feelings that brand assets evoke.

 It has long been claimed by neurologist Donald Calne that buying decisions are 80% emotional and 20% rational.
 According to Calne, “Reason leads to conclusions.
 Emotion leads to action.”
 With this in mind, a powerful brand is key for a clinic’s successful development and growth.